sari32/TodoManager/README.md

 ## Installation
 1. Clone the repository.
 2. Open the project in your Java IDE (IntelliJ, Eclipse, etc.).
-3. Run the `Main` class to start the program.
+3. Run the `Main` class in part1 to start the program.

-## Usage
-- Follow the on-screen menu to interact with tasks.
-- Task data is stored in `tasks.json` in the project directory.

-## Classes
-- `Task` – Represents a task entity.
-- `TaskRepository` – Manages tasks and handles file storage.
-- `TaskService` – Provides operations on tasks.
+---

+## Part 2 – Algorithms

+### Description
+Finds all strictly increasing subarrays in an integer array.

+### Main Class
-- `Main` – CLI interface for the user.
+- `IncreasingSubarrays` – Implements the algorithm.

+### Usage
+1. Run the `Main` class in `part2/`.
+2. The program prints all strictly increasing subarrays.

+---

+## Part 3 – API & DTO Design

+### Description
+Design of REST API endpoints and DTOs for a library system and order/payment system.

-## Notes
+### Notes
-- Uses only standard Java (no external libraries).
-- JSON file is updated after every change.
+- DTOs represent the data structure for API communication.
+- Demonstrates separation of concerns: entities, storage, business logic, and API design.